tom-barbereau/tom-barbereau.github.io/content/about.md

 description:
 ---

-I am a social scientist with a keen interest in emerging technologies.
-In particular, as early as 2016, I avidly follow developments in the blockchain space and hold interest into the Ethereum ecosystem and other public-permissonless applications.

-As academic, I contributed impactful research on [decentralised autonomous organisations](https://doi.org/10.1016/j.techsoc.2023.102251) (DAOs), [tokenization in the art market](https://link.springer.com/chapter/10.1007/978-3-030-95108-5_8), and [self-sovereign identity](https://doi.org/10.1016/j.giq.2023.101873) (SSI) amongst others.

-Having successfully collaborated and published with lawyers, mathematicians, and computer scientists, my strength lies in cross-disciplinary collaboration, to find logical relations between topics, and to take apart socio-technological controversies.

-***

 ## Full Biography
 I grew up in a bilingual (French, German) household and attended the European School of Karlsruhe.
 I completed my BA in Liberal Arts & Science with a specialisation in politics, philosophy, and economics (PPE) at the University of Groningen, The Netherlands in summer 2018.